How to Take a Semester Off College

 Get a Job, Gain Experience

-The best thing that you can do during your time off is get a job.
+The best thing that you can do during your time off is to get a job.
 Whether it be paid or unpaid, get up every morning and work.
 The job does not have to be full-time and if you are creative it does not even have to be working for another person.
 There are plenty of students who have tried their hands at small start-up businesses with varying degrees of success.
 The main goal no matter what you do is to gain experience and transferable skills that you can add to your resume.

-The job skills will not only help you develop career-wise, but also help you out in interviews when you can bet that you will be asked why you took a semester off and what you did during that time period.
+The job skills will not only help you develop career-wise but also help you out in interviews when you can bet that you will be asked why you took a semester off and what you did during that time period.
 Your short-term job may even help you focus on a major or career path that you had not considered prior to your break.

 Read Anything and Everything Around You